ankitm123/consul-adapter/README.md

 )

 func main() {
+	//This is how it should ideally work:
-	// Initialize a consul adapter and use it in a Casbin enforcer: a := consuladapter.NewDBAdapter()
+    // Initialize a consul adapter and use it in a Casbin enforcer:

+	a := consuladapter.NewDBAdapter()
 	e := casbin.NewEnforcer("examples/rbac_model.conf", a)